 After proper stripping, cleaning and preparation of the wood, it is now time to protect it with a high quality professional fence stain and sealer.

 Our professional grade penetrating oil stains protect your fence from water, moisture and also the damaging UV rays from the sun.
 The pigments that give the stain its color also work to reflect the UV light away from the wood.
 A clear sealer will protect the wood from moisture and water, but will quickly allow the wood to turn gray from the ultra-violet light.
 Our stains also contain both drying and non-drying oils that allow them to not only stain and seal, but also condition the wood to reduce cracking and warping.

-- Penetrating Oil Deck and Fence Stains - These are our premium stains.
+Penetrating Oil Deck and Fence Stains - These are our premium stains.
 These are true oils, that penetrate deep into the wood and leave no film on the surface to peel, flake or wear away.
 Penetrating oils produce a deep rich color and show the natural grain and texture of the wood.
 They offer excellent UV, water and mildew protection.
 This stain offers a long life and very easy maintenance.
 Since these stains are true oils, a very slight oily residue may be present on the surface for several weeks after application.
 Penetrating oil stains are never recommended for wooden furniture because of this reason.

 Don’t be stingy! - Unlike the film-forming garbage available at most paint and home stores, these professional grade penetrating oil stains work 100% below the surface to stain, condition and protect your wood from within.
 The key to a great appearance and long life is to completely saturate the surface of the wood, so don’t hold back.
 Apply in two heavy, saturating coats.
 With this type of stain it’s almost impossible to get drips and runs!
 About the only mistake you can make is to apply too little product.